utshomax/postman-docs/src/pages/docs/getting-started/using-api-client.md

 ### Signing up for Postman from the API Client

 If you don't have a Postman account, or want to use a new account, select **Create Account** in the header.
-Follow the onscreen instructions, or learn more about [signing up for Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account).
+Follow the onscreen instructions, or learn more about [signing up for a Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account).

 After you create your account, your open requests and request history are automatically copied from the offline API Client to your default personal workspace.
 Learn more about [using workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).